varnerlab/CHEME-1800-Computing-Book/unit-2-data/trees.md

 (content:references:data-structure-graphs)=
 ### Graphs
-A graph is a data structure in computer science that consists of a finite set of vertices (also called nodes) and a set of edges connecting these vertices.
-The edges can be directed (also called arcs) or undirected.
+A graph is a data structure consisting of a finite set of vertices (also called nodes) and a set of edges connecting these vertices.
+The edges can be directed (also called arcs) or undirected and can carry data.

+Graphs can be __directed__ and __undirected__:
-In a directed graph, the edges have a direction and connect one vertex to another.
+* In a __directed__ graph, the edges have a direction and connect one vertex to another.
 The edges are often used to represent relationships or dependencies between the vertices.
 For example, in a social network, the vertices might represent people, and the directed edges might represent friendships, with the edge pointing from the person to their friend.
-In an undirected graph, the edges have no direction and connect pairs of vertices.
+* In an __undirected__ graph, the edges have no direction and connect pairs of vertices.
 These edges represent connections or relationships between symmetrical vertices, such as friendships.

 Graphs represent real-world situations like networks, maps, and social relationships.
-They are commonly used to describe relationships between data and to solve problems such as finding the shortest path between two nodes or determining whether a graph is connected
+They are commonly used to describe relationships between data and to solve problems such as finding the shortest path between two nodes or determining whether a graph is connected.

+#### Connection between trees and graphs
+Graphs are used to model hierarchical relationships, but we have already seen that {ref}`content:references:data-structure-tree` can also be used to model hierarchical relationships.
+What is the difference between {ref}`content:references:data-structure-tree` and {ref}`content:references:data-structure-graphs`?
+* __Structure__: A tree is a type of graph with a specific structure.
+Trees are connected acyclic graphs, where only one path exists between any two nodes.
+In contrast, a graph can have cycles and may not be connected.
+Root node: A tree has a root node, the topmost node in the tree.
+Every other node in the tree is connected to it in some way.
+In a graph, there is no concept of a root node.
+* __Direction__: A tree is a directed graph, which means that every edge has a direction pointing from parent to child nodes.
+In a graph, edges may be directed or undirected and can point to any node.
+* __Complexity__: Trees are simpler than graphs because of their restricted structure.
+They have a unique path between any two nodes, which makes them easy to traverse and search.
+Conversely, graphs can be more complex and challenging to analyze because of their potentially cyclic and non-linear structure.

 ---